 None of the islands have restrictions on footpaths for dogs and many of the beaches can be visited year-round, too.
 Bizarrely, dogs must be kept on lead at all times on Tresco so make sure you adhere to the rules.
 For more information about dog-friendly walks on the Isles of Scilly, visit the Tourist Information Centre on St Mary’s.

 You can’t come to the Isles of Scilly and not visit the Seven Stones Inn.
 This family-run pub, on St Martin’s, is just a short walk from the island’s jetty and super dog-friendly.
 You’re guaranteed a warm welcome at the Seven Stones, which serves hearty pub grub and fine real ales.
 You also get great views from the beer garden.

-GET ME THERE: There are a few different ways to reach the Isles of Scilly.
+There are a few different ways.
 One of the most popular – and cheapest – methods is by boat.
 The Scillonian III passenger ferry has been running between Penzance and St Mary’s since 1977 and the crossing takes approximately 2hrs 45mins.

-Alternatively, take the speedy Skybus to the Isles of Scilly, which flies from Lands’ End, Newquay and Exeter in as little as 15 minutes.
+Alternatively, take the speedy Skybus to the Isles of Scilly.
+It flies from Lands’ End, Newquay and Exeter in as little as 15 minutes.
 If you’re travelling with a dog, you have to go from Lands’ End.
 Single fares start from £80 per adult.
 It’s an extra £40 for dogs, who will travel in a crate in the cabin.